Pryowin/JiraTimeTracking/README.md

 ## Output

-The script generates a CSV file containing the following columns:
+The script generates a file containing the following columns:
 - Assignee: Name of the person who logged the time
 - Ticket Number: Jira ticket identifier
 - Ticket Description: Summary of the ticket
 - Hours Logged: Total hours spent on the ticket (aggregated)

+When using Excel format, additional pivot table sheets are included:
+- Hours by Person: Total hours logged by each person, sorted alphabetically
+- Hours by Ticket: Total hours logged for each ticket, sorted by description

 ## Running Tests